Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 So, our concept is to help a plant attain these things.
 A plant robot that tells it’s owner what it needs, how to care for it, and injects a little personality into it.
 That’s the concept anyway.

 ![Image](https://i.imgur.com/vWyazBq.png)
-_Adorable concept art by Izzy Nesci._
+_Adorable concept art by Isabella Nesci._

 Like all good projects, we don’t expect to achieve all of our goals, and that this project will change shape quite a lot by the time of the final submission.